Gerrie69/csgobot69/README.md

-Hey, this is a new project! :D
+Hey,

+This is a discord bot, designed for CS:GO :)
+Enjoy!